How to Get Mothball Smell Out of Clothes – Nori Press

 When Should I Replace My Clothing Stored With Mothballs?

 The EPA recommends replacing mothballs every six months.
 After two years, mothballs begin losing their ability to protect against insect damage.
-At that point, you'll probably notice signs of deterioration such as discoloration, cracking and crumbling.
+At that point, you'll probably notice signs of deterioration such as discoloration, cracking, and crumbling.

 The best way to ensure that clothes stored with mothballs remain fresh is to rotate them frequently.
 Store one set of clothing in mothballs while another set remains unopened.
 Rotate through each group every few weeks.